Yoto Player Review: Is it worth it and what’s the difference between the Yoto Player and Yoto Mini?

 Yoto Mini Pros and Cons:

 The best part about the Yoto Mini (in my opinion) is that it does the exact same thing as the full size Yoto Player, but is less expensive.
 It is smaller and travels much easier (for car rides and vacations).
-It doesn’t have some of the extra features like the Ok to Wake function or nightlight function, but as far as how it plays audio books it is the same.
+It doesn’t have some of the extra features like the Ok to Wake function or nightlight function, but as far as how it plays audio books, it is the same.
 It’s lighter and smaller which is nice for storing and transporting.
 The speaker does not get quite as loud as the full size Yoto Player, however it can still get surprisingly loud for such a small device.
 The mini is great for around the house and is also a great option for kids to listen to in the car with headphones on long car rides.

-We are extremely happy with all three of our Yoto Minis and I recommend them to all of my friends and family.
+We are extremely happy with all four of our Yoto Minis and I recommend them to all of my friends and family.
 I think they’re such a great addition to our home and they’ve served our family so well.
 It seriously makes my heart so happy to see my kids devour audiobooks and then use their imagination while they pretend play their favorite stories.

 Next